‘I’m still learning’: The journey of George Floyd’s brother Philonise

 “Everyone wants to spend their stimmies,” said Philonise, referring to the stimulus payments sent by the Biden administration to help Americans during the pandemic.

 Their family had also received a fairly big check — the city settled a civil suit filed by the family for $27 million in March — but their sensibilities about wealth had not changed.
-The brothers wanted to buy some suits and belts, but the prices at the stores seemed high compared to the Steve Harvey collection Rodney loved at Suit Mart in Houston.
+The brothers wanted to buy some suits and belts, but the prices at the stores seemed high compared with the Steve Harvey collection Rodney loved at Suit Mart in Houston.

 “You know the best way to get a business started?
 Buy one, get one free,” Philonise said, but even some retail therapy couldn’t keep his mind off the case.
 They soon passed a storefront selling masks emblazoned with “I Can’t Breathe” and “8:46.”